How Much Does a New Roof Cost?

 On the lower end of this spectrum, you’ll be getting a roof with lower quality materials, and possibly lower quality work that cuts corners.
 Choosing to move forward with low quality work will result in needing your roof replaced sooner and could even void your warranty.
 Be sure to always ask a roofing company about their insurance and liability before hiring them, to make sure you are covered in case of an accident, as well.

 Superstorm Restoration is fully licensed and insured to protect you in the event of an accident.
-When you call Superstorm Restoration, we will come out for a free inspection and provide you with an estimate that factors in all code requirements, so you know from the very beginning what to expect.
+When you call Superstorm Restoration, we will come out for a free evaluation and provide you with an estimate that factors in all code requirements, so you know from the very beginning what to expect.

 Cost to Replace Asphalt Three Tab Shingles